doxxedd/dinari.ca/content/posts/vikectf/gunnar-the-gatekeeper.md

 ---

 ### Personal note

 This was probably the easiest rev challenge that I've solved but somehow it was listed as a medium.
 Oh well

-Watchout for some picoCTF and HTB Cyber Apocalypse writeups in the coming days!